Eddie Koiki Mabo Library Art Exhibition

 Our Artist in Residence for 2020 is Rob Douma.
 Rob is a Townsville-based artist who has has tertiary qualifications in Visual Arts, runs his own tattoo business, is part of the Townsville Urban Sketchers group and regularly works on commissioned artworks.
 He has been a finalist in numerous drawing and portrait awards and was the inaugural winner of the 2018 Napier Waller Prize held by the Australian War Memorial.

-The residency program will culminate in an exhibition of original art works by Rob from 21 May 2020 to 19 June 2020.
+The residency program will culminate in an exhibition of original art works by Rob later this year.

 10 Years: A celebratory exhibition of works by artists who have previously exhibited in the Mabo Library Art Exhibition

 For 2018, the Eddie Kioiki Mabo Library Art Exhibition was proud to welcome back our previous artist to showcase their work past and present.